codingforpleasure/customized-workspace/Ubuntu/useful-resources/blender.md

 Run the script in Blender (you'll notice Blender is kinda stuck), and then go to Pycharm.

 **Step 6:**
-In pycharm choose:
+You should make sure the mapping is configured well from remote path (Blender) to local path (Pycharm Project).

+For example:
+in case I'm working on:

+`/home/gil_diy/Downloads/jeffheaton-blender/intro/block-world.blend/junk.py`

+**Attention:** If Pycharm doesn't detect the mapping from remote path (Blender) to local path (Python) then choose:

-Choose `Auto-detect` path mapping settings
+`Auto-detect` path mapping settings

 **Step 7:**
 Now you can debug code in pycharm flawllesly,